StructuralEquationModels/StructuralEquationModels.jl/contributing.md

 # Licence

-Keep it	friendly at all times and adhere to the [CODE_OF_CONDUCT](Code of Conduct).
+Keep it	friendly at all times and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please note that if you add a contribution we consider it to be a donation under our [LICENSE](lizense).
+Please note that if you add a contribution we consider it to be a donation under our [license](LICENSE).
 Please inquire before investing time if you want to be listed as coauthor.

 # Release Process